 Twin (the most common size given away): 63” x 87”

-The Doll Quilt group meets monthly to cut and sew doll quilts.
-The doll quilts are donated to Head Start classes in December in the Quad Cities (both Illinois and Iowa).
+The Doll Quilt group meets monthly to cut and sew doll/teddy bear quilts.
+These child-sized quilts are donated to Head Start classes in December in the Quad Cities (both Illinois and Iowa).
 Guild members also work for this group at home or in sit and sew groups.

 Doll Quilt: 24” x 24” approximately (square or rectangle)